-n new research, EDHEC infra examines the drivers and evolution of credit spreads in private infrastructure debt.
+In new research, the EDHEC Infrastructure Institute (EDHECinfra) examines the drivers and evolution of credit spreads in private infrastructure debt.

 We show that common risk factors partly explain both infrastructure and corporate debt spreads.
 However, the pricing of these factors differs, sometimes considerably, between the two types of private debt instruments.